AGCO: 2006–2020: Martin Richenhagen era

 In October 2011, AGCO purchased GSI, based in Assumption, Illinois, a manufacturer of grain storage and handling equipment.

 In 2012.
 AGCO acquired 60% of Santal Equipamentos, a sugar cane planting and harvesting equipment.
 It also purchased 80% of Shandong Dafeng Machinery Co, a combine harvester manufacturer in China.
 AGCO formed the Algerian Tractors Company joint venture with the Algerian brand Etrag with 49% ownership.

 In 2013, GSI acquired Johnson System, based in Marshall, Michigan, a manufacturer of catwalks and towers.
 In 2013, AGCO started Fuse Technologies, a smart farming technology division.

+In 2016, AGCO acquired Cimbria, based in Thisted, Denmark, a processing, handling and storage of seed and grain business.

 In 2017, AGCO acquired Precision Planting, based in Tremont, Illinois, a planting equipment and technology business.

 In 2017, AGCO acquired the forage machinery line from Lely, including balers, loading wagons, mowers, tedders, rakes, and the rights to the entire portfolio of the defunct Mengele Agrartechnik.
 This included factories in Wolfenbuettel (D) and Waldstetten (D).
 The factory in Maassluis (NL) will be closed in 2018.

 In September 2020, AGCO acquired 151 Research Inc., a Winnipeg, Manitoba based company that specializes in grain storage research and development.

-On January 1, 2021, AGCO named the third chairman in its history with the selection of Eric Hansotia to succeed the retiring Martin Richenhagen after a near 15-year tenure as head of the company.

-In August 2021, Precision Planting acquired Headsight, a Bremen, Indiana company specializing in precision agriculture harvesting solutions.

-In September 2021, AGCO acquired Faromatics (Farm Robotics and Automation), a precision livestock farming business.

-In December 2021, Precision Planting announced an agreement to acquire Creative Sites Media, a software and app development company.
-Also acquired in December 2021 by AGCO was Appareo Systems, a software engineering, hardware development and electronic manufacturing company.

-In May 2022, AGCO acquired JCA Industries, a Winnipeg, Manitoba based company specializing in autonomous software for agricultural machines, implement controls and electronic system components.